ably/spaces/docs/class-definitions.md

 ### SpaceOptions

+TBD.

 ### Space
-An instance of a Space created using [spaces.get](#get--name-options-).
+An instance of a Space created using [spaces.get](#getname-options).

 #### enter(profileData?)
-Enter this space with optional profile data.
+Enter this space with optional profile data and notifies other clients in the space via the [membersUpdate](#membersupdate) event.
 This data can be an arbitrary JSON-serializable object which will be attached to the member object and delivered to other members of the space.

 | Property    | Type   |